 The term "parcel post" refers to postal service for mail that is too heavy for normal letter post.
 It is usually slower than letter post.
-The development of the parcel post is connected closely with the development of the railway network which enabled parcels to be carried in bulk, to a regular schedule and at economical prices.
+The development of the parcel post is closely connected with the development of the railway network which enabled parcels to be carried in bulk, to a regular schedule and at economical prices.

-Figure 1 Swisserland Parcel card sent to the Jerusalem in 1881 just after the conclusion of the UPU convention.
+after the conclusion of the UPU convention.